acc-conradk/acc_api/readme.md

 3. Install the dependencies by running `npm install`
 4. Run the command `db:ups` to install all migrations
+5. Run the command `npm run test` to run the unit test cases
-5. Run the command `npm run start` to start the server
+6. Run the command `npm run start` to start the server